-FAIR PLAY TIME OUT:

-The purpose of the Coaches Fair Play Time-Out is to provide the coach or official an opportunity to diffuse a potentially negative situation regarding a player's on ice demeanor before the situation escalates.
-Each coach shall be given a 1minute fair play time out per game.
+FAIR PLAY TIME OUT: The purpose of the Coaches Fair Play Time-Out is to provide the coach or official an opportunity to diffuse a potentially negative situation regarding a player's on ice demeanour before the situation escalates.
+Each coach shall be given a 1-minute fair play time out per game.
 Only the coach calling the fair play time out may enter the field of play and will be accompanied by an official.
 This is not an opportunity for a coach to discuss strategy.

 Coaches are reminded that clean curling shoes are required to access the field of play.
 Coaches going to the away end will travel to the away end backboards to meet with their teams behind the backline.
 Coaches will be seated on the backboards during the games with their chairs positioned on the same side as their team's rocks.
-As the Coaches will be on the ice, they are to be dressed appropriately and warm enough to sit comfortably throughout a game.
+As the Coaches will be on the ice, they are to be dressed appropriately and warm enough to sit comfortably throughout a game

-GAME SUPERVISORS: will be positioned at both ends.
+Game Supervisors: will be positioned at both ends.
 They will conduct all measurements.

-CONCEDING A GAME: The skip of the losing team may concede a non-televised game provided the following criteria is met: In a ten end game, teams must complete a minimum of six (6) ends.
-In all playoff, semi-final and final games, a minimum of eight (8) ends must be played (or as adjusted by the Chief Umpire, e.g. for TV games, 8 ends must be played).
+Conceding a game: The skip of the losing team may concede a non-televised game provided the following criteria has been met: In eight (8) end games a minimum of five (5) ends must be played.
+In all playoff, semi-final, and final games, a minimum of six (6) ends must be played (or as adjusted by a Chief Umpire, e.g. for TV games 8 ends must be played).